mathigon/textbooks/content/sequences/content.md

 __3. Fibonacci Staircases__

 When walking up the stairs, I can either take single steps or leap over two steps at a time.
-This means that there are many different possibilities how I could go up a staircase.
+This means that there are many different possibilities for how I could go up a staircase.
 For example, if there are 5 steps, I have 8 different
 choices: